-The following findings are recommended in support of an exemption from public bidding requirements for the sale of equipment listed in Change Order No. 15 to the operations contract for Metro Central Station:
+The following findings are recommended in support of an exemption from public bidding requirements for the extension of the Metro South Station operations contract:

 1. It is not likely that the exemption will encourage favoritism or substantially diminish competition for public contracts.